Make an impact on students and schools by seeking a teaching job in New Orleans, one of the fastest improving regions in the country.

 Redefine Your Career

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
 You’ll be paid the same as other beginning teachers working for the same employer.
-Salaries range from $35,000 to $45,000 for new teachers in Greater New Orleans.
+Salaries for new teachers in Greater New Orleans range between $43,500 to $48,000, depending on the subject and grade level you teach.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary and benefits as a corps member, plus take a look at details on the cost of living in Greater New Orleans.
+Read more on salary, benefits, and cost of living in Greater New Orleans.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.

-If you do choose to pursue your master’s, be aware that corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
+Corps members typically use their AmeriCorps Education Award and partial tuition reimbursement benefits from their district to finance tuition.
 Learn more about certification and training in Greater New Orleans.

 After Two Years